stefanhengl/loon/README.md

 [Click here](https://hashcode.withgoogle.com/past_editions.html) or check the downloaded assets in folder ./input.

 ## Strategy:
-- Assign balloons to target rows proportionally to the number of targets in that row
 - Balloons optimize their path to ...
-    - minimize distance to their target row
+    - minimize their distance to an assigned **target row**
-    - maximize speed over the oceans, minimize speed over densly populated areas
+    - maximize their speed over the oceans, minimize their speed over densly populated areas
-    - avoid paths that might cause the balloon the get lost
+    - avoid paths that might cause the balloon to get lost
-- Start balloons randomly, but do not start two balloons with the same target row at the same time
+- Balloons start as soon as their coverage does not overlap with the coverage of their direct predecessor with the same target row
+- A greedy algorithm finds a list of target rows for the balloons: one balloon is added at a time and for this balloon the target row with the highest score is determined.

-## Performance:
+## Score:
 The maximum achievable score is upper bounded by full-coverage for every move.
 With 1050 targets and 400 time steps, the upper bound is 420.000 points.
-The code uses randomness to assign balloons to target rows and to decide whether to start a balloon.
-Hence, the results are non-deterministic.
-That being said, the code achieves scores around 380.000 points, which corresponds to **90% coverage**.
+The code achieves a score of 225.992 points, which corresponds to **54% coverage**.

 ## Output:
 Each simulation generates an output file *.out in ./output with the score of the simulation as its filename.